Panorama (British TV programme): Contaminated Blood: The Search for the Truth

 Originally broadcast on 10 May 2017, the one-hour special episode "Contaminated Blood: The Search for the Truth" examined some of the events surrounding the contaminated blood scandal of the 1970s and 1980s, whereby haemophiliacs were infected with Hepatitis C and HIV via Factor VIII medicine products.

 The programme featured former health ministers Andy Burnham and David Owen, both were critical of successive governments roles in the scandal, with the former suggesting it was "criminal".
 Professor John Cash (former Director of the Scottish National Blood Transfusion Service) told the programme that the truth about the scandal in England and Wales "[had] not yet been told".

 One of the victims' sons, Jason Evans, told the programme he was taking legal action, which was subsequently billed by the press as a "landmark legal case", calling for a public inquiry into records and documents of the scandal, with allegations that some records could have been destroyed at the time.
-The case, entitled Jason Evans & Others v Secretary of State for Health, is ongoing as of February 2022; an inquiry into the scandal, also ongoing as of February 2022, was announced by prime minister Theresa May shortly after the programme aired.
+The case, titled Jason Evans & Others v Secretary of State for Health, is ongoing as of February 2022; an inquiry into the scandal, also ongoing as of February 2022, was announced by prime minister Theresa May shortly after the programme aired.